Dharendra/WebDriver-master/README.md

 Project Build on
-Selenium Web Driver
+Selenium Web Driver,
-Java
-Junit
+Java,
+Junit,
 iPhone User Agent is used to Render Mobile Version the site.
+Its a Maven Project,Please Make sure you have Maven Installed on Your IDE.

-Please Run Test as : Junit Test
+Run Test as : Junit Test